MAKE A NEW CLAIM 0333 999 8800

 We’ve represented and been successful in securing injury compensation for people from all walks of life.
 We know how important injury compensation and rehabilitation can be when it comes to rebuilding lives and alleviating financial stress for those coming to terms with an injury, no matter how severe.

-The size of our team and network of partner agencies means we are able to offer you expert help wherever you are in England & Wales and we handle all cases on a No Win No Fee Injury Claim basis, So there’s no financial risk to you at all, in the unlikely event of a claim proving unsuccessful.
+The size of our legal team and network of partner agencies means we are able to offer you expert help wherever you are in England & Wales and we handle all cases on a No Win No Fee Injury Claim basis, So there’s no financial risk to you at all, in the unlikely event of a claim proving unsuccessful.

-The effect an electric shock has on a person can vary due to a variety of circumstances such as the strength of the voltage, which parts of the body are in contact with the electric current, whether the person is damp or wet and the length of time the current flows or stays live.
+The effect an electric injury has on a person can vary due to a variety of circumstances such as the strength of the voltage, which parts of the body are in contact with the electric current, whether the person is damp or wet and the length of time the current flows or stays live.

 A voltage as low as 50 volts, if applied between two parts of the body can cause an electric current to flow, since the human body is a good conductor of electricity.
 This current can then block the vital electric signals between the brain and the muscles which can have the following effects:

-Clearly, the effects of an electric shock can be extremely severe and in non-fatal cases, the recovery time from both the physical injuries and the post-traumatic stress can be long and arduous.
+Clearly, the effects of an electric accident can be extremely severe and in non-fatal cases, the recovery time from both the physical injuries and the post-traumatic stress can be long and arduous.
 The resulting impact on the person’s life is undoubtedly significant, which is why it is important to seek proper recompense if the accident suffered was as a result of someone else’s negligence.

 The main hazards for humans with electricity are:

-An electrical accident at work is defined as an accident that exposes the user to a direct, live electrical current.
+An electrical shock at work is defined as an accident that exposes the user to a direct, live electrical current.
 This exposure can lead to electric shock ranging from mild to severe.
 A mild electric shock will likely only cause a mild tingling sensation, while a moderate shock can cause the muscles to contract, making it difficult to pull away from the electrical current.

 Severe electric shocks can lead to heart failure, meaning fatal injury can often be the result of high-voltage electrocution accidents.